The-AI-Alliance/open-trusted-data-initiative/static-catalog/README.md

 └────────────────────┘
 ```

-Let's create a variation of `hf_metadata` generate a "concatenated" version of the language files.
-The first part of teh following query "unnests" the keywords, so we expand the records from, for example, one record with the keywords array `["lang1", "lang2", "lang3"]` to three records with individual `keyword` column values of `"lang1"`, etc.
+Let's create a variation of `hf_metadata` that generates a "concatenated" version of the language files.
+The first part of the following query "unnests" the keywords, so we expand the records from, for example, one record with the keywords array `["lang1", "lang2", "lang3"]` to three records with individual `keyword` column values of `"lang1"`, etc.

 ```sql
 CREATE OR REPLACE TABLE hf_languages AS